INDICATIONS AND USAGE

 Contraindications: NUVIGIL is contraindicated in patients with a known hypersensitivity to modafinil or armodafinil or its inactive ingredients.

-Serious rash: Serious rash, including Stevens-Johnson Syndrome, requiring hospitalization and discontinuation of treatment has been reported in association with the use of NUVIGIL or modafinil.
+Serious Dermatologic Reactions, including Stevens-Johnson Syndrome and Toxic Epidermal Necrolysis: Serious rash, including Stevens-Johnson Syndrome and toxic epidermal necrolysis, requiring hospitalization and discontinuation of treatment has been reported in association with the use of NUVIGIL or modafinil.
+Skin and mouth sore, blistering, and ulceration have been reported with modafinil and NUVIGIL in the postmarketing setting.
 There are no factors, including duration of therapy, that are known to predict the risk of occurrence or the severity of rash.
 Although benign rashes also occur with NUVIGIL, it is not possible to reliably predict which rashes will prove to be serious.
-NUVIGIL should be discontinued at the first sign of rash, unless the rash is clearly not drug-related.
+NUVIGIL should be discontinued at the first sign of rash, skin or mouth sores, or blistering or ulceration, unless the rash is clearly not drug-related.

 NUVIGIL has not been studied in pediatric patients in any setting and is not approved for use in pediatric patients for any indication.

 Psychiatric symptoms: Psychiatric adverse experiences have been reported in patients treated with NUVIGIL and modafinil.
 In controlled trials in adults treated with NUVIGIL, psychiatric symptoms resulting in treatment discontinuation included anxiety, agitation, nervousness, irritability, and depression.
-Postmarketing adverse reactions associated with the use of modafinil have included mania, delusions, hallucinations, suicidal ideation, and aggression, some resulting in hospitalization.
+Postmarketing adverse reactions associated with the use of NUVIGIL, some of which have resulted in hospitalization, have included mania, delusions, hallucinations, suicidal ideation, and aggression.
 Caution should be exercised when NUVIGIL is given to patients with a history of psychosis, depression, or mania.
 Consider discontinuing NUVIGIL if psychiatric symptoms develop.

 Persistent sleepiness and CNS effects: Patients should be advised that their level of wakefulness may not return to normal.
 Although NUVIGIL has not been shown to produce functional impairment, any drug affecting the CNS may alter judgment, thinking or motor skills.
 Patients should be frequently reassessed for their degree of sleepiness and functional impairment and, if appropriate, advised to avoid driving or any other potentially dangerous activity.